-We are running a number of pre-conference activities fon 24/10/18 for Early Career Forum members.
+We are running a number of pre-conference activities on 24/10/18 for Early Career Forum members.

-These are free and include refreshments and lunch.
+These are free and include lunch for delegates attending the morning session or the whole day.
 You must be a member of our (free) ECF to participate (join here).

 1. Promoting research – the do’s and don’ts of scientific communication

-Half-day Early Career workshop facilitated by Ilaria Montagni, PhD, Digital Health Communication Researcher with support by EUSPR Early Career Award Winners Boris Chapoton and Alexandra Morales
+Facilitated by Dr Ilaria Montagni (University of Bordeaux, FR) with support by EUSPR Early Career Award winners Boris Chapoton (Centre Hygée, FR) and Dr Alexandra Morales (Miguel Hernández University, ES)

 Date: October 24 2018